maccymg/Project-1/README.md

 ```

 Having got the game logic working I set about creating the score and the logic behind resetting the game.
 Having then improved the styling of the page adding new color options for the game and adding audio I finally sorted a few bugs and delt with arrow scrolling on the page.
-This was a very fun first introduction to coding under time pressure, using intervals, selectors and event listeners and it was very good learning curve for vanilla javascript and was hugely beneficial for my development.
+This was a very fun first introduction to coding under time pressure, using intervals, selectors and event listeners and it was very good learning curve for vanilla JavaScript and was hugely beneficial for my development.

 ### Wins: